jacobconley/habitat/README.md

 ----

  - Integrated with the [Gorilla](https://github.com/gorilla) toolkit, including its powerful routing and middleware configurations
- - Declarative HTML metadata and dependency configuration, with powerful layout and templating functionality
+ - Imperative HTML metadata and dependency configuration, with powerful layout and templating functionality
  - Auxiliary toolchains:  Automatic SCSS and Webpack builds
  - Easy rendering for HTML, JSON, or raw text, with customizable error handling
  - Clean parameter handling, with a JSON-style unmarshalling function for URL parameters that also handles string parsing